philion/pygapi/docs/user-guide.rst

        }
    })

-The second argument to :meth:`~gspread.models.Worksheet.format` is a dictionary containing the fields to update.
+The second argument to :meth:`~pygapi.models.Worksheet.format` is a dictionary containing the fields to update.
 A full specification of format options is available at `CellFormat <https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat>`_ in Sheet API Reference.

 ..
 Tip::
-    `gspread-formatting <https://github.com/robin900/gspread-formatting>`_ offers extensive functionality to help you when you go beyond basics.
+    `pygapi-formatting <https://github.com/robin900/pygapi-formatting>`_ offers extensive functionality to help you when you go beyond basics.

-Using gspread with pandas
+Using pygapi with pandas
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 `pandas <https://pandas.pydata.org/>`_ is a popular library for data analysis.
-The simplest way to get data from a sheet to a pandas DataFrame is with :meth:`~gspread.models.Worksheet.get_all_records`:
+The simplest way to get data from a sheet to a pandas DataFrame is with :meth:`~pygapi.models.Worksheet.get_all_records`:

 .. code:: python